Air Traffic Control Officer

 Qualifications you need

-2 A-levels (at grade A-C) or 3 Highers or equivalent, plus 5 GCSE/SCEs at Grade C/2 minimum or equivalent including English language and a grade B/1 in maths.
+2 A-levels (at grade A-C) or 3 Highers or equivalent, plus 5 GCSE/SCEs at Grade C/2 minimum or equivalent including English Language and a grade B/1 in Maths or 5 SNEs at Grade 5 including English Language and Maths.
 Please note: the RAF does not accept A-levels in Critical Thinking or General Studies at any grade.

 Qualifications you can gain